(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 Ⅲ. How to Restore Time Machine Backup

-Time Machine supports two types of restore: full system restore and file/folder restore.
+Time Machine allows for two types of restore: a full system restore and a file/folder restore.

 Restore the Mac from a Backup

-File/Folder Restore: You can use this feature to selectively choose which files or folders you want to restore from your backups.
-To do so, follow these steps:
+File/Folder Restore: To selectively choose which files or folders to restore from your backups, follow these steps:

 Step 1.
-Connect the backup disk to your Mac.
-Open Time Machine and select the connect the backup drive.
+Connect the backup disk to your Mac, then open Time Machine and select the backup drive to start the backup process.

 Look through the timeline to choose which one do you want to restore

 Step 3.
-To preview a file, select it, then press the Space bar.
+To preview a file, select it and press the Space bar.

 Step 4.
-To restore a file, select it, then click the Restore button.
+To restore a file, select it and click the Restore button.

 Restore from Time Machine